SystemsApproach/sdn/trellis.rst

   used to interconnect multiple racks of servers in a datacenter (see :numref:`Figure %s <fig-leaf-spine>`), but it also supports multi-site deployments (see :numref:`Figure %s <fig-trellis>`).
-  SD-Fabric uses only bare-metal switches, equipped with software described in the previous chapters, to build out the fabric.
-It can run on a mix of fixed-function and programmable pipelines, but is running in production with the former.
+  SD-Fabric uses only bare-metal switches, equipped with the software described in the previous chapters, to build out the fabric.
+It can run on a mix of fixed-function and programmable pipelines but is running in production with the former.

-* SD-Fabric supports a wide-range of L2/L3 features, all re-implemented as SDN control apps (with the exception of a DHCP server used to relay DHCP requests and a Quagga BGP server used to exchange BGP routes with external peers).
-SD-Fabric implements L2 connectivity within each server rack, and L3 connectivity between racks.
+* SD-Fabric supports a wide range of L2/L3 features, all re-implemented as SDN control apps (with the exception of a DHCP server used to relay DHCP requests and a Quagga BGP server used to exchange BGP routes with external peers).
+SD-Fabric implements L2 connectivity within each server rack and L3 connectivity between racks.

 * SD-Fabric supports access/edge networking technologies, such as PON (see :numref:`Figure %s <fig-seba>`) and RAN (see :numref:`Figure %s
   <fig-trellis>`), including support for (a) routing IP traffic
-  to/from devices connected to those access networks, and (b) off-loading access network functionality into the fabric switches.
+  to/from devices connected to those access networks and (b) off-loading access network functionality into the fabric switches.

 This chapter does not give a comprehensive description of all of these